 And when shopping online, there’s usually no one to help you there either.
 You may not have to do any back-breaking lifting, but you won’t have that one-on-one assistance for all those gardening questions floating through your mind.

 Like many big box garden centers, they may seem to have lots of flowers, shrubs, and other plants available, but they’re usually purchased in bulk at wholesale prices.
-Little care is provided, hence that dying plant now on clearance, and it’s no biggie if some of them don’t thrive – they’ll just get more.
+Little care is provided, hence that dying plant is now on clearance, and it’s no biggie if some of them don’t thrive – they’ll just get more.
 So how are small nurseries better?

 Local Nursery Benefits

-First off, at a local garden center, not only are the people working there more than happy to assist you, but they’re far more knowledgeable about gardening in general and the plants you’re interested in.
+First, at a local garden center, not only are the people working there more than happy to assist you, but they’re far more knowledgeable about gardening in general and the plants you’re interested in.
 They also normally sell plants well suited to your area and are more familiar with pests and diseases.

 Got questions?
 Ask away.
 Need help loading all those plants or bags of potting soil or mulch?
 Not a problem.
-There’s always someone around to help with anything you need.
+There’s usually always someone around to help with anything you need.
 Your back will thank you (and them).

 Local plant nurseries are hands-on.
 They often grow the plants themselves or obtain them through local growers, and provide essential care along the way.
-They want their plants looking their best so they will thrive in your garden space.
+They want their plants to look their best so they will thrive in your garden space.
 In fact, having plants in stock that are hardy to your climate, even native, means they are more likely to remain healthy once you buy them.

 The benefits of shopping local pay off in the long run, even if you have to initially pay more for the plants.
 You’ll be able to get those one-on-one answers before you buy along with tips on what your plants need to thrive.